Twin Hamiltonians, three types of the Dyson maps, and the probabilistic interpretation problem in quasi-Hermitian quantum mechanics: A Dyson-inspired strategy

 and, vice versa,

 one may recall Eq.~(\ref{simn}) and find that

 This defines a new Hamiltonian, which can be expressed in its final matrix form,

-One immediately recognizes that the resulting matrix is non-Hermitian but $\mathcal{PT}$-symmetric (parity-time symmetric; see, e.g., Refs. \cite{Carlbook, Mousse, Christodoulides} for broader physical context).
-At $\gamma = \kappa$, it exhibits the so-called exceptional-point singularity (EP, see Ref. \cite{Kato}), at which the system loses its observability.
+One immediately recognizes that the resulting matrix is non-Hermitian but $\mathcal{PT}$-symmetric (parity-time symmetric; see, e.g., Refs. \cite{Carlbook, Mousse, Christodoulides} for broader physical context): {In the related literature, some authors prefer a replacement of the term ``$\mathcal{PT}$-symmetric Hamiltonian'' by the equivalent expression ``$\mathcal{P}$-pseudo-Hermitian Hamiltonian'' or, briefly, ``pseudo-Hermitian Hamiltonian'' (for details, interested readers should read a thorough account of this terminological issue, say, in \cite{Ali}).}

+{What is important for us is that at $\gamma = \kappa$, our matrix $H$} exhibits the so-called exceptional-point singularity (EP, see Ref. \cite{Kato}), at which the system loses its observability.
 This phenomenon has been described as a manifestation (or as a witness) of a ``quantum catastrophe'' \cite{Bibi} or of a ``quantum phase transition'' \cite{Swansonb}, arising from the characteristic \cite{Berry, Heiss, Heissb} simultaneous degeneracies of both the eigenvalues and the eigenvectors.

-Further discussion of this theoretical and phenomenological peculiarity can be found, for example, in dedicated papers \cite{St} -- \cite{EP3}.
+Further discussion of this theoretical and phenomenological peculiarity can be found, for example, in dedicated papers \cite{St} -- {\cite{EP3b}}.
 In this context, it is worth noting that the transition from the Hermitian toy-model Hamiltonian (\ref{eq:dimer-h}) to its non-Hermitian counterpart (\ref{eq:d}) enabled not only a consistent theoretical interpretation of the corresponding spectrum but also its experimental realization.
 Indeed, the non-Hermitian matrix (\ref{eq:d}) has found a widely adopted implementation in classical optics, where it describes, e.g., a $\mathcal{PT}$-symmetric optical dimer \cite{Mousse}.